Packers reportedly trade QB Aaron Rodgers to Jets for draft picks

 GREEN BAY, Wis.
 (WFRV) – It’s the end of an era in Green Bay as the Packers have reportedly traded four-time MVP quarterback Aaron Rodgers to the New York Jets.

-According to ESPN’s Adam Schefter, the Jets and Packers are in agreement that they will send the future Hall of Fame quarterback to the Big Apple.
+According to ESPN’s Adam Schefter and NFL Network’s Tom Pelissero, the Jets and Packers are in agreement that they will send the future Hall of Fame quarterback to the Big Apple.

 Trade details are as follows: